 This authority is discussed in the SPPA Legal Guide as linked here:

 - identify and simplify the issues in dispute;

 - set dates by which any steps in the proceeding are to be taken or begun;

 - make any other agreements or directions that are appropriate.

 The decision to hold a pre-hearing conference will be exercised by the Board on a case-by-case basis [R8.1].
 If a pre-hearing conference is held, the Board may make procedural orders (eg. disclosure) or directions to facilitate the holding of the full hearing.

 13. Motions and Interim Orders

-While there is no express, specific authority in the SPPA for tribunals to adopt the use of motions for such purposes, it seems plain that the general procedural authority granted by that Act is broad enough to encompass the use of motion-type procedures, both without [SPPA s.25.0.1] - and with [SPPA s.25.1] - the making of additional "Board Rules".
+While there is no express, specific requirement in the SPPA for tribunals to adopt the use of motions for such purposes, it seems plain that the general procedural authority granted by that Act is broad enough to encompass the use of motion-type procedures, both without [SPPA s.25.0.1] - and with [SPPA s.25.1] - the making of additional "Board Rules".

 SPPA s.25.0.1In addition, the Board (like any SPPA tribunal), has authority to:

 A tribunal has the power to determine its own procedures and practices and may for that purpose,